 The latest EU framework for the promotion of rights of persons with disabilities is the "Union of Equality: Strategy for the Rights of Persons with Disabilities 2021-2030."
 (Henceforth - the Strategy) Published on 3 March, 2021, it builds upon the Disability Strategy 2010-2020 and is meant to contribute to the European Pillar of Social Rights, rests on the principles of the UNCRPD, and sees employment as the basis for decent quality of life and independent living.
-Specifically, it proposes, as one of its Flagship Initiatives, to explore the quality of jobs in sheltered employment.
 This is one of the aspects tackled by a package to improve labour market outcomes for persons with disabilities in 2022 in cooperation with the European Network of Public Employment Services (PES Network).
 It is not yet clear, however, how this will work in conjunction with the much more restrictive view of sheltered employment that the General Comment mandates in its interpretation of the UNCRPD.